 How to Get to Forbidden City

 The only entrance to Forbidden City is through the south entrance at the Meridian Gate.
 In order to get here take subway line 1 to Tiananmen East and walk north.
 If you are already at Tiananmen Square you can walk north and enter through the Meridian Gate.
-Note that there is a lot of security to get from Tiananmen Square to the Forbidden City, so you will most likely be spending some time waiting in line.

 Experience old Beijing by walking through a Hutong, an alley formed by courtyard homes on either side.
 Siheyuan are single story connected buildings around a courtyard, forming a Hutong.
 There are many Hutongs throughout Beijing, so you will most likely run into them as you walk around the city, especially near Forbidden City.

-Note: If you have additional time you can visit the Summer Palace and Temple of Heaven, both very popular sights.
+If you have additional time you can visit the Summer Palace and Temple of Heaven, both very popular sights.

 Day 2: Hike the Great Wall of China